BioSignalML/website/src/specifications/ontology.md

 # BioSignalML Ontology

 The BioSignalML Ontology defines concepts used in the storage and exchange of biosignals, along with terms for common biosignal metadata elements.
 The following shows the relationships between these concepts:

 <figure>
     <img src="./images/BSMLOntology.png" alt="The BioSignalML Ontology"/>
     <figcaption>The BioSignalML Ontology.</figcaption>
 </figure>

-## Documentation
+## Sources and documentation

-A human readable version of the ontology is at https://www.biosignalml.org/ontologies/2025/12/biosignalml.html (the page opens in a new window).

-## RDF version

-An RDF (Turtle) version of the ontology is at https://www.biosignalml.org/ontologies/2025/12/biosignalml.
+The ontology's sources along with a full change history is on [GitHub](https://github.com/BioSignalML/ontology), with human-readable documentation [here](https://www.biosignalml.org/ontologies/2024/12/biosignalml.html), and an RDF/Turtle version [here](https://www.biosignalml.org/ontologies/2024/12/biosignalml.ttl).

+N.B.
+The above links each open in a new browser window.